samhinshaw/get_fit/readme.md

     + shrink the main containers so the app has a card view (on desktop only)
 - Cache middleware
 - Change view engine to pull period database?
+- Display two week period rolling points
+- Display week's points on Sunday (on left of 'feed')
+- Redesign app with Bulma Tiles